Super Bowl food 2022: Party ideas, best snacks, how to make easy appetizers for game day - NBC Sports

 The Rams and Bengals will square off in Super Bowl LVI on Sunday, Feb.
-13 only on NBC and Peacock.
-Get ready for the big game with these recipe and appetizer ideas for Cincy groupies, L.A. devotees and everyone in between.
+13 live on NBC and Peacock.
+Get ready for the big game with these recipes and appetizer ideas for Cincy groupies, L.A. devotees and everyone in between.
 (Editor’s note: Fans of the losing team may have to do the dishes afterwards.)

 READ MORE: How to watch Super Bowl 2022 on NBC and Peacock: TV and live stream info